jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 Duck typing is of course a much looser concept than an XML document's tag names and collisions are possible where objects co-incidentally share property names.
 In practice however, I find the looseness a strength more often than a weakness.
-Under a tag-based marshalling from an OO language, sub-types are assigned a new tag name and as a consumer of the document, the 'isa' relationship between a 'class' tagname and it's 'sub-tabname' may be difficult to track.
-It is likely that if I'm unaware of this, I'm not interested in the extended capabilities of the subclass and would rather just continue to recieve the base superclass capabilities as before.
-Under duck typing this is easy - becase the data consumer lists the
+Under a tag-based marshaling from an OO language, sub-types are assigned a new tag name and as a consumer of the document, the 'isa' relationship between a 'class' tagname and it's 'sub-tagname' may be difficult to track.
+It is likely that if I'm unaware of this, I'm not interested in the extended capabilities of the subclass and would rather just continue to receive the base superclass capabilities as before.
+Under duck typing this is easy - because the data consumer lists the

 Relationship between type of a node and its purpose in the document.